MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-adjustments.md

 - It can be accessed from the posted transaction page within a project by using the existing **Adjustment** button.
 - It enables a multi-row select control on the **Posted project transactions** page.
 You can apply filters to the list page and select your records before you begin adjustments.
 - It disables the **Adjustment** button if any single transaction can't be adjusted, or if you select a combination of credit notes and journals together instead of individually.
-- Because of the addition of the multi-row select control, the **Committed cost** window is no longer disabled if multiple rows are selected.
+- Because of the addition of the multi-row select control, the **Committed cost** link in the ribbon is no longer disabled if multiple rows are selected.
 - It adds the following warning message: "You have selected more than (selected number) records for adjustment.
 Proceeding with this action might take some time.
 Are you sure you would like to proceed with this action?"

 This feature also removes step 2 from the process flow that was described earlier in this article.
-Therefore, any transactions that were selected before **Adjustments** was opened will be included in the list of transactions for adjustment.
+Therefore, any transactions that were selected before the **Adjust transactions** page was opened will be included in the list of transactions for adjustment.
 You don't have to use the **Select** button to search for them.

 > [!NOTE]
 > Even if this feature is disabled, you can still select multiple records for adjustment.
 However, only one record will *remain selected*, and the **Select transactions** dialog box will appear immediately after you select to open adjustments.